The day NATO was founded – level 2

 After this incident, the West understood that the Soviets were very strong in Europe.
 The West wanted to create something of similar power.

 On April 4, 1949, NATO was founded in Washington.
 NATO was founded by 10 countries in Europe, the USA, and Canada.
-NATO was an organization for help during a war.
+NATO was an organization to help during a war.
 It meant that an attack on any of the members was understood as an attack on all countries.

 It is interesting that until the end of the Cold War in 1991, NATO didn’t have to fight in any war.